ManlyThe Locals' Guide

 $

 On the Corso since 1986.
-Real waffle cones, danish-style ice cream, lines around the block in summer for a reason.
+Real waffle cones, Danish-style ice cream, lines around the block in summer for a reason.

 Visit website